 The Company granted the underwriters a 45-day option to purchase up to 1,500,000 additional Units to cover any over-allotments, if any, at the Initial Public Offering price less the underwriting discounts and commissions, of which a portion of option, totaling 500,000 Units was exercised simultaneously with the closing of the Initial Public Offering.
+The remaining option expired unexercised.

-The underwriters are entitled to a cash underwriting discount of one percent (1%) of the gross proceeds of the Initial Public Offering, or \$1,050,000 and 100,000 of Class A common stock.
-Additionally, the underwriters will be entitled to a deferred underwriting discount of 3.0% of the gross proceeds of the Initial Public Offering, or \$3,150,000 held in the Trust Account upon the completion of the Company's initial Business Combination subject to the terms of the underwriting agreement.
+The underwriters were paid a cash underwriting discount of one percent (1%) of the gross proceeds of the Initial Public Offering, or \$1,050,000 and 100,000 of Class A common stock.
+Additionally, the underwriters will be entitled to a deferred underwriting discount of 3.0% of the gross proceeds of the Initial Public Offering, or \$3,150,000 upon the completion of the Company's initial Business Combination subject to the terms of the underwriting agreement.